 Board your independent flight to Brisbane.
 Lose a day crossing the International Date Line.

-Arrive in Brisbane and board your flight to Port Moresby.
-Enjoy an afternoon at leisure, with dinner and overnight at Airways Hotel.
+Arrive in Port Moresby and enjoy an afternoon at leisure, with dinner and overnight at Airways Hotel.

 Today join a tour of Port Moresby, visiting the National Museum and Art Center.
 You may also view, and purchase, high-quality carvings and handicrafts at a local shop.
 This afternoon, embark the Caledonian Sky.